To analyze the performance of three in-clinic test kits for the detection of

 - Aliquot of plasma sent frozen for gold standard iter test (SN and HI) AHDC, Cornell University.

-and FasTest kits have excellent agreement between themselves and with the Gold standard laboratory methods.
+and FasTest have excellent agreement between themselves and with the Gold standard laboratory methods.

-RapidStatus kit generated results different to those of , FastTest and the reference laboratory gold standard test.
+The RapidStatus kit generated different to those of , FastTest and the reference laboratory gold standard test.

 Vaccicheck measures CAV Ab while the FasTest does not.
-Some veterinarian dismisses the importance of CAV, it is still part of the recommendation by the WSAVA Guidelines and this disease is still relevant.
+Although some veterinarians dismiss the importance of CAV – it is still part of the WSAVA Guidelines recommendations and is still a relevant disease.

-Results have no diagnostic value after 20 min.
+Unlike VacciCheck, FasTest results have no diagnostic value after 20 minutes.
 This is especially important when there is a need for a second review of the results.

-Only Vaccicheck have been evaluated and approved by the USDA (USA) and MAFF (Japan) i.e the correlation between the titers.
+Only Vaccicheck has been evaluated and approved by the USDA (USA) and MAFF (Japan).